RobTillaart/TM1637_RT/README.md

 ## Keyboard Scanner usage and notes

+- Kudos to wfdudley for this section - See #11
+-

 Calling **keyscan()** returns a uint8_t, whose value is 0xff if no keys are being pressed at the time.
 The TM1637 can only see one key press at a time, and there is no "rollover".
 If a key is pressed, then the values are as follows: